Britain tries to calm fears over EU trade after Brexit

 The EU customs union allows goods to move freely, with no tariffs and few checks, between member states.
 If Britain leaves the EU without a new trade deal or transitional arrangements, business and consumers could face massive disruption and higher prices.

-"What business is concerned about ... is the infamous 'cliff edge,'" Britain's chief Brexit negotiator David Davis told the BBC, adding that the transitional period was most likely to last about two years.
+"What business is concerned about ... is the infamous 'cliff edge,'" Britain's chief Brexit negotiator David Davis told the BBC, adding that the transitional period was likely to last about two years.

 Treasury chief Philip Hammond said earlier this month that Britain may need a transition of up to three years to protect the economy from the shock that a clean break with the EU would bring.